mauricioaniche/mauricioaniche.github.io/research.md

 layout: page
 ---

-Maintaining software typically consumes around 60% of its total costs (Glass, 2001).
-Most of maintainance costs go to enhancements and bug fixes.
+Software maintenance can be quite expensive in practice.
+Researchers actually estimate that 60% of the costs of a software is dedicated to its evolution, e.g., enhancements and bug fixes.

-My research aims at supporting developers in better doing maintenance, and thus, reducing this cost.
+**Can we help developers in maintain their software?**

-My research mostly focus on three areas:
+To that aim, I focus my research on three topics:

-1. Code quality
-2. Software testing
-3. Runtime monitoring
+- **Code quality**: can we help developers in writing more maintainable and easy-to-evolve code? can we help developers in detecting problematic (i.e., hard to read, more prone to changes) pieces of code?
+- **Software testing**: can we help developers in testing their software? can we help developers in maintaining the large automated test suites they write?
+- **Runtime monitoring**: can we help developers in monitoring their systems?

-**TU Delft MSc students**: Are you looking for thesis ideas on these topics?
+_TU Delft MSc students_: Are you looking for thesis ideas on these topics?
 Message me.

 ## Code quality